Everything you need to know from the basics through advanced features

 Uncheck the “On-Screen” checkbox.
 A new field will appear titled “Redirect URL.”
 Enter the URL of your choice in that field and save your assessment.
 For example:

-You can still choose to send the result by email and optionally include a PDF report in addition to redirecting to a URL.
+You can still choose to send the assessment results by email and optionally include a PDF report in addition to redirecting to a URL.

 Redirecting respondents to different pages based on their score